It has been a lot of hard work, but totally worth it in the end.

 It took me 6 months with some scheduled breaks in between.

 Was road to RHCA hard?
 Yes.
 I learnt some things I didn’t know about.
 I also learnt Ansible.
 This was one of the best investments I have ever made.
 Would I do that again?
 I would.

 I believe that time management was the key to success.
 Red Hat documentation can be overwhelming, and it’s planning that keeps you sane.
 Spending 1-2 hours a day studying does not look like a difficult task to achieve, but you get drained emotionally over time, and it’s easy to lose focus if you’re not careful.
 Having breaks in between exams is a must in my opinion.

 Being familiar with Red Hat technologies helped me a great deal.
 I breezed through HA clustering, Puppet and Satellite courses.
-It is only now that I realise that relevant work experience is essential to attain RHCA.
+It is only now that I realise that relevant work experience is paramount to attain RHCA.
 If you don’t use tech stacks you’re studying for, you will struggle.

 I have a couple of exam attempts remaining on my RHLS, therefore it makes sense to take advantage of the opportunity to the fullest, and attempt to level up, probably later this year.